 To use Highlight, press and hold Setup and tap an empty UDK, and choose Highlight from the drop down menu.
 The "shifted" option allows a second function to be stored on the UDK, accessed by holding Shift and pressing the UDK.

-You can then select the required fixture(s) and tap the Highlight UDK, for example if UDK 2 is configured as Highlight:
+You can then select the required fixture(s) or cell(s) and tap the Highlight UDK, for example if UDK 2 is configured as Highlight:

 1 And 3 UDK2